AbdulrahmanFiala/Tribute_Page/README.md

 ## License

-This project is licensed under the [MIT License].
+This project is licensed under the MIT License.
 You are free to use, modify, and distribute this project in accordance with the terms of the license.

 ---